SoftwareEngineeringToolDemos/FSE-2014-ConceptCloud/build-vm/README.md

 ```
 vagrant up
 ```
 * Wait till the execution shell completes.
-It may some time for the machine to be provisioned.
+It may take some time for the machine to be provisioned.
-* This will create a new Ubuntu 14.04LTS virtual machine with all the pre-requisites provisioned with it.
+* This will create a new Ubuntu 14.04LTS virtual machine with all the pre-requisites provisioned.
 * The GUI of the machine will be ready to use.
+* The Google Chrome browser will open.
+* If prompted to make it the default browser then click 'Yes'.
+* The tool is ready to use in the browser.

 ### Login to the VM
 * Username: vagrant